abhinandan1999/Learning/Devops/Linux/Part 3: Common Tasks and Essential Tools.md

 ## Storage Media

-* Viewing a list of mounted file system
+* Viewing a list of mounted file system <br>
+It is used to mount filesystem.
+Without any arguments it will display all the mounted filesystem
 ```
 mount
 ```
-It is used to mount filesystem.
-Without any arguments it will display all the mounted filesystem

 * To Unmount
 ```